Trump’s coronavirus economic rescue package could approach $1 trillion

 The dispute pits the scourge of the infection against two centuries of tradition.
 It also underscores Washington’s struggle to adapt to recommendations that evolve daily about how to handle the pandemic.

 Advocates of the voting change cite the health perils of traveling to the U.S. Capitol — especially by air — at a time when health experts want people to avoid crowds.
+Congresswoman Katie Porter, D-Calif., says “we cannot stand on tradition” if it puts lives at risk.

 But leaders like House Speaker Nancy Pelosi and Senate Majority Leader Mitch McConnell oppose the change.

 With the coronavirus spreading at an alarming rate, California is preparing to deal with worst-case scenarios that could overwhelm hospitals and drain the state’s spending reserves.